Home / Study with us / Climate Modelling Summer School

 Prerequisites

-Applicants must be familiar with the following in order to be able to take part:
+Applicants must be familiar with the following to be able to take part:

 • Python programming, including matplotlib and NumPy